 How It Works: Norwegian's guarantees are offered for a stateroom in the category the passenger initially paid for, or possibly a higher category at no extra cost.
 Guarantee cabins are not available for back-to-back reservations.

 When You'll Know: Assignments are made any time after final payment has been received, up to the day of sailing.

 How It Works: Guarantee cabins are offered within specific categories at the prevailing rate, once all available cabins in that category have been assigned.

 How It Works: Depending on availability, Princess Cruises offers guarantees within specific categories as an alternative to an assigned cabin, and you will be assigned a room in that category or better.

-When You'll Know: Cabin assignments may be made at any time between the time of booking and several days before departure.
+When You'll Know: Cabin assignments will be made at any time between booking and day of departure.

-When You'll Know: Cabin assignments are usually made just before departure, anytime from one week up to the day of.
+When You'll Know: Cabin assignments are usually made from one week up to the day of departure.

 When You'll Know: A suite may be assigned at any time before departure.

-When You'll Know: Cabin assignments could be made as late as the day of sailing, but normally they are made much earlier.
+When You'll Know: Cabin assignments are made on the day of sailing.

 Updated January 08, 2020